lepinekong/thesystem/README.md

 ### Create a Repository

-You must first create a repository.
+You must first create a repository by clicking on the "+" icon near your user icon on the top right.

 ![https://i.imgur.com/gyUeGxK.png](https://i.imgur.com/gyUeGxK.png)